while-true-do/bash-behaviour/README.md

 # While True Do - bash-behaviour
-| Some Adjustments for Bash, to provide a better behaviour.
+| Some Adjustments for Bash, to provide an improved behaviour.

 ## Motivation